JasonLiJT/jpm-datascience/README.md

 On the day, notebooks and datasets will be made available in the remote folder (_repository_) in which this `README` file is located.

-In order to make a local copy of this repository, pick an appropriate location on your computer (say your desktop) navigate to it using your terminal/command-prompt (using the command `cd <DIR>`) and finally execute the cloning command:
+In order to make a local copy of this repository, pick an appropriate location on your computer (say your desktop), open a terminal/command-prompt within that directory and execute the cloning command:

 ```bash
 git clone http://gitlab.cambridgespark.com/pub/jpm-datascience